Menu

 Your VA rating for varicose veins determines your monthly benefit amount when combined with any other service-connected conditions.
 You can get an estimate of your benefits by using our VA disability calculator.
 We can discuss all of your potential service-connected conditions during your free case review.

 A VA Disability Lawyer’s role is to assist you throughout the confusing and often frustrating appeals process if you have been denied benefits, and assist you with establishing service connection for your varicose veins, along with any other disabilities you may wish to appeal.
-Generally, you need to be denied at least once before an attorney can assist, but once a lawyer is involved they will often be able to quickly determine what needs to be done in order to prove entitlement to VA compensation.
+Generally, you need to be denied at least once before an attorney can assist, but once a physical condition lawyer is involved they will often be able to quickly determine what needs to be done in order to prove entitlement to VA compensation.

 If your VA disability claim for varicose veins has been denied, be sure to contact the VA Accredited Attorneys at VetLaw right away to help make sure you get the entitlement you deserve.